 The United States has been both the envy and the example to the entire world.

 Vast stores of wealth can be obtained by private citizens in a free, law-abiding society.
 The American Dream—what could be better?
-The campaign slogan, “Make America Great Again” capitalized on this established idea and led to U.S. President Donald Trump’s recent victory.
+The campaign slogan, “Make America Great Again” capitalized on this established idea and led to U.S. President Donald Trump’s 2016 victory.

 Socialism, a form of government driven by collective control and typically enforced by strong government oversight, is now becoming widely embraced and threatens to become the new American ideal.

 According to a recent YouGov study commissioned by the Victims of Communism Memorial Foundation, socialism among millennials is on the rise.
 Forty four percent of American millennials surveyed would prefer to live in a socialist country versus only 42 percent who would prefer capitalism.
 Going even further, 7 percent would prefer communism.
 This is a very distinctive move leftward when contrasted with the entire study group of U.S. adults—34 percent prefer socialism and 3 percent communism.

 The reason that these numbers are somewhat unsettling to some is that millennials (those 18-34 years) now make up the largest generation living in the United States.

 Groups all over the U.S. are gaining steam from this youth movement toward the left.
 The Democratic Socialists of America (DSA) is one such organization continuing to ride the political coattails of self-proclaimed democratic socialist Bernie Sanders.